Robert L. Barker

-Robert L. Barker was a North Carolina State Senator representing Wake, Harnett and Lee Counties.
+Robert L. Barker was an American politician.
+He was a state senator in North Carolina, representing Wake, Harnett and Lee Counties.
 Barker was born in Harnett County and grew up in Raleigh, attending Millbrook High School.
 He attended North Carolina State University.

 Barker served as chair of the Senate Committee on Insurance and the Senate Appropriations Subcommittee on Human Resources in the North Carolina General Assembly.
 He also co-chaired the House–Senate Joint Committee on Medical Malpractice during the malpractice issues of the 1970s.
 Senator Barker also participated in the planning the state government complex in downtown Raleigh.